alexchay/check_cisco_interfaces/README.md

      -u|--user          SNMPv3 User
-     -d|--down-is-ok    disables critical alerts for down interfaces i.e do not consider a down interface to be critical -a|--aliases       retrieves the interface description
+     -d|--down-is-ok    disables critical alerts for down interfaces i.e do not consider a down interface to be critical -D|--regex_down    interface list regexp for down interfaces to be critical -a|--aliases       retrieves the interface description
      -A|--match-aliases also test the Alias against the Regexes -N|--if-names      use ifName instead of ifDescr